New Patients (661) 449-9652

 Tired of Feeling Exhausted All the Time?
 Call and Ask About Our Sleep Apnea Treatments

-If your snoring is causing a problem with your spouse and you suffer from sleep apnea related ailments like frequent headaches, high blood pressure, and acid reflux, call Dr. Frank’s office in Bakersfield, California.
+If your snoring is causing a problem with your spouse and you suffer from sleep apnea-related ailments like frequent headaches, high blood pressure, and acid reflux, call Dr. Frank’s office in Bakersfield, California.